-Given this threefold division,8 we can now ask: what are the relevant dimensions in which these systems can be compared and contrasted?
+Given this threefold division, what are the relevant dimensions in which these systems can be compared and contrasted?
 Berglöf (1997) developed a set of criteria to answer this question for comparing EMS and BLS types of corporate governance.
 In addition to Berglöf's original criteria for comparing the BLS and EMS, I have introduced here two additional features related specifically to corporate governance.
 The first is monitoring of non-financial enterprises by the system, i.e. how the managers of corporations are monitored by outside financiers such as banks and shareholders.
 This type of governance is intimately associated with how corporations are financed, i.e., corporate finance.
 Such monitoring by the firms' financiers is clearly an important function of the financial system.
-Secondly and more generally, the issue of self-monitoring needs to be addressed.
+Secondly and more generally, the issue of selfmonitoring needs to be addressed.
 This issue is particularly relevant to family business groups in which ownership and management are not clearly separated.
 This applies equally to both financial and non-financial firms.
 Table 2.1 compares and contrasts the BLS and EMS types of corporate governance.
 For reasons explained in the next paragraph we consider FBS in a separate setting in Table 2.2.

 8 It should be mentioned that other forms of classification are also possible.
 For example, Lehman (1997) offers a six-fold classification comprising of the Rheinal, Mediterranean, Japanese Keiretsu.
 The Korean Chaebol, the Chinese bamboo network and the Anglo-American systems.
-It can be seen that most of his categories are subspecies of FBS and BLS systems.
+It can be seen that most of his categories are sub-species of FBS and BLS systems.
 Thus, his classification is consistent with the above threefold classification with the exception that his conceptualization minimizes the growth potential of what he quaintly calls 'the Chinese bamboo network'.
 It is, of course, entirely proper and desirable to look into the sub-categories of FBS if and when necessary.
-In this paper Chaebols are treated as one such special sub-category of FBS.
+In this paper Chaebols are treated as one such special subcategory of FBS.
+The key point is that the Anglo-American type EMS type of governance structure is not the only or normatively "the best" one in an obvious sense.